ermanergoz/USurf-file-manager/README.md

 • Detection of rarely used and large files and folders and notify the user about them.

-• Support to open files by type such as video, audio etc.
+• Support to open files by type such as video, audio etc. - [x]

 • Support for Bluetooth file transfer.